QingShan-Xu/playground/packages/playground-client/README.md

-Support running react code in the browser
+Support running js code in the browser

 ## Playground Client